bosth/bosth.github.io/content/pages/leaving-earth/index.md

 Ion Thrusters work a little differently: they can't be used for maneuvers travelling to or from celestial bodies; they are not expended when they are used; they produce 5 thrust for every year the journey takes.
 As an example, if a spacecraft composed of a Probe (mass 1) and an Ion Thruster (mass 1) travels from Earth Orbit to Lunar Orbit, then the journey will take 2 years to complete.
 The same formula - *thrust required = mass × difficulty* - applies, giving (1+1) × 3 = 6.
 Ion Thrusters generate 5 thrust per year so one year of travel would only provide 5 thrust and we need 6, hence two years.

-Since Ion Thrusters are not expended, they are very efficient as long as you aren't in a hurry - remember this a space *race*.
+Since Ion Thrusters are not expended, they are very efficient as long as you aren't in a hurry, but remember Leaving Earth is a *race* to get points!

 Let's add support for Ion Thrusters to the code above.
 First we need to add the Ion Thrusters' mass and cost *once* but add their thrust at each stage.
 Second, we need to introduce a new variable for the number of years each maneuver takes.